 So, before quitting your job, make sure that you’ve got all your ducks in order first?
 What ducks am I talking about?

 It seems like a straightforward question.
 It isn’t.
 Most people spend all of their lives trying to figure out what their dreams are.
 The trick, I’ve found, is not to try to find your life’s goal.
 That’s nearly impossible, probably in large part because life is made of many goals rather than just one.

 Instead, focus on what you want to do right now.
 You don’t have to do it forever.
 You don’t have to commit to a lifetime of only doing that thing.
 Just commit to it until you’re satisfied.

-Another thing to consider is that you’re not confusing one goal for another.
+Another thing to consider while quitting your job is that you’re not confusing one goal for another.
 For example, a lot of people want well-paying jobs because they believe it will make them happier.
 Not only is that not true, it is also a matter of focusing on the wrong thing.
 Why focus on money when you can focus straight on ways to make yourself happier?
 Wouldn’t that be more effective than going after something that might not actually make a difference?

 Not every skill can be learned while you’re doing another job.
 Some, however, can.
 For example, if you want to be a musician, perhaps spend some time getting better at making music before you give up your day job.